Koala633/hostbase/README.md

 Hostbase automate encrypted wps rogue AP and DoS tracking AP if channel change.

---> To enjoy hostbase-1.2 download the new folder hostbaseEN-1.1 and re-download the frenchpages...
+--> To enjoy hostbase-1.2 download the new folder hostbaseEN-1.1 and re-download the frenchpages

 CHANGELOG (28/01/2018):
 Added combo pish to pish and attack 2 networks at same time (full experimental)